Scott-Simmons/sifo/README.md

 ### Implementation details

-`sifo` is fully statically linked with no runtime dependencies except for the optional [encrypted rclone config](#encrypted-rclone-config)
+`sifo` is fully statically linked with no runtime dependencies.
+With the optional exception of requiring `rclone` if wanting to [encrypt your rclone config](https://rclone.org/docs/#configuration-encryption)

 `librclone` exports [shims](https://github.com/rclone/rclone/blob/master/librclone/librclone/librclone.go) that wrap over the `rclone` RPC.
 Hence `sifo`'s' `rclone` dependencies are included at compile time.